Nklobe/Doc-Overdue/README.md

 TL:DR it finds all configuration files and checks if they have been changed.
 This will give an overview of the system.

+The script checks for a reference file in the APT repository and if found the file is compared to the local file.
+If a change if found a diff-document is produced and is available via the report site created.
+The files that lack a reference file is run through a collection of tests to help determine if the file is of relevance.
+These tests are:
+* In DPKG info: Searches through all files under /var/lib/dpkg/info/ for mention of the file
+* In Standard Files: Uses the files under 'StandardFiles' that contains files that exist on newly installed debian/ubuntu systems,
+    if the file exists in a list, the name of that list will be printed
+* Owned by root:root : Sees if the file is owned by root, this is the standard for most auto created config files
+* Created on installation date: Check if the file was created on the same day as the system was installed
+* Unmodified since installation: Checks if the file has been modified since its creation

 ## Motivation